Introduction:

 Google Ngram data reveals interesting trends in the usage of “totalling” vs “totaling”:

-- In British English corpus: “Totalling” consistently outperforms “totaling”
+- In British English corpus: “Totalling” consistently out performs “totaling”

 - In American English corpus: “Totaling” has been the preferred spelling since the 1900s